Jira Asana integration

 You might consider Asana if:

 • You have more general project management needs.
-Asana has fewer engineering-specific tools, but it’s more general built means that you can use it for other teams, like Marketing or Design.
+Asana has fewer engineering-specific tools, but its more general build means that you can use it for other teams, like Marketing or Design.

 • You want better in-app collaboration.
 Asana offers a built-in chat feature and lets you instantly start a chat or create a one-on-one project by hovering over a user’s name, letting you use Asana for communication rather than email.